imamhs/Gotheshilotha/README.txt

-Gotheshilotha (A generic library for modelling racing subjects)
+Gotheshilotha (A generic library for studying racing/moving subjects)

 --------------------------------------------------------------------------------------

-A library for Python to analyse racing subjects' motion from their 2D point coordinates.
+A library for Python to analyse racing/moving subjects' motion from their 2D point coordinates.

 To use, just include gotheshilotha directory into your project.